Ability to replace Media without After Effects in *.mogrt templates

 Ability to replace Media (like videos or photos) from Essential Graphics panel in Premiere Pro in *.mogrt templates

-This feature is now in public beta in AE and Premiere Pro.
+This feature is available in the March release of After Effects and Premiere Pro.

 This is a really great request, and one I'm personally advocating for this as well.